-Any flammable gas or vapor that, in sufficient concentration by volume in air, can become the fuel for an explosion or fire hazard.
-Materials that cannot produce sufficient gas or vapor to form a flammable mixture at ambient or operating temperatures and mists formed by the mechanical atomization of combustible liquids are NOT considered to be combustible gases.
+Flammable gas - Any flammable gas or vapor that, in sufficient concentration by volume in air, can become the fuel for an explosion or fire hazard.
+Materials that cannot produce sufficient gas or vapor to form a flammable mixture at ambient or operating temperatures and mists formed by the mechanical atomization of flammable liquids are NOT considered to be flammable gases.